 History Major—History majors are required to take a minimum of 32 credits in history.
 You also

 must complete the university’s core curriculum requirements.

 History Teacher Education—If you wish to become a history or social studies teacher, you will take courses in history and education.
 The curriculum prepares you to teach history or broad field social science for early adolescence/adolescence (approximately grades 6-12).
 For more information, see the history teacher education curriculum sheet.

 All history majors are required to complete a professional experience such as an internship or cooperative study project.
 History teacher education students are required to complete a student teaching experience.

 A history minor is a great compliment to any major and requires a minimum of 18 credits.
-Download the curriculum sheet for more details on requirements and courses for this minor.
+See the bulletin for more details on requirements and courses for this minor.

 Political Science Minor

 A political science minor prepares you to be a leader in civic life.
 The minor provides you fundamental knowledge of the political systems and knowledge about international relations, as well as helps you develop leadership skills.
 A political science minor requires a minimum of 18 credits.
-Download the curriculum sheets (14 credits, 18 credits) for more details on requirements and courses for this minor.
+See the bulletin for more details on requirements and courses for this minor.